Skip to Content Facebook Feature Image

 It's the third resignation in a little more than a week from a House lawmaker.
 Reps.
 Eric Swalwell, a California Democrat, and Tony Gonzales, a Texas Republican, announced within hours of each other that they were leaving Congress.
 Both men were facing sexual misconduct allegations and possible expulsion.

-In a statement, Chefilus-McCormick said a House committee denied her new attorney's request for more time to prepare a defense.
-Cherfilus-McCormick said she would not pretend that the investigation had been anything other than a “witch hunt,” and rather than play political games, she would choose to step away and her resignation was effective immediately.
+In a statement, Cherfilus-McCormick said the House committee denied her new attorney's request for more time to prepare a defense.
+She also said she would not pretend that the investigation had been anything other than a “witch hunt,” and rather than play political games, she would resign, effective immediately.

 The allegations against the congresswoman center on how she received millions of dollars from her family’s health care business after Florida mistakenly overpaid the business by roughly $5 million with COVID-19 disaster relief funds.
 She is accused of using that money to fund her 2022 congressional campaign through a network of businesses and family members.